luapower/luapower-all/luajit.md

 ## Making portable apps

-To make portable apps that run from any directory, every subsystem that ultimately opens a file must look for that file in a location relative to the app's directory.
+To make a portable app that can run from any directory without needing Installing, every subsystem of the app that needs to open a file must look for that file in a location relative to the app's directory.
 This means at least three things:

  * Lua's require() must look in exe-relative dirs first,
  * the OS's shared library loader must look in exe-relative dirs first,